Tri-agency Institutional Programs Secretariat

 The Management Committee is responsible for providing comments and advice concerning the management of the peer review process, communications strategies, as well as the program's structure, policy development and budget management.

-It is composed of the executive director of TIPS; the vice-president, Research Partnerships Directorate of the Natural Sciences and Engineering Research Council (NSERC); the vice-president, Research Portfolio of the Canadian Institutes of Health Research (CIHR); the vice-president, Research Directorate of SSHRC; the vice-president of the Canada Foundation for Innovation (CFI); the director, Research Policy and Outreach Division at Health Canada; and the director general, Innovation Policy at Innovation, Science and Economic Development Canada.
+It is composed of the associate vice-president of TIPS; the vice-president, Research Partnerships Directorate, of the Natural Sciences and Engineering Research Council (NSERC); the vice-president, Research Portfolio, of the Canadian Institutes of Health Research (CIHR); the vice-president, Research Directorate, of SSHRC; the vice-president of the Canada Foundation for Innovation (CFI); the director, Research Policy and Outreach Division, at Health Canada; and the director general, Innovation Policy, at Innovation, Science and Economic Development Canada.

 The Management Committee reports to the Steering Committee.